1. Home

 Share Article

-The PCAT is a test specifically designed for pharmacy schools and structured to measure the precise scientific knowledge and academic understanding necessary to enter pharmacy school.
+The PCAT is a test specifically designed for pharmacy schools.
+It is structured to measure the precise scientific knowledge and academic understanding necessary to enter pharmacy school.

 Many pharmacy college admission offices still use the PCAT test to gauge the strength of pharmacy school candidates.